rinasingh1/Music_Company_Analysis_Report/README.md

 # A Music Company Analysis Report Using Postgresql
 ## Objective :
-There is a music company wants to throw a Promotional Music Festival in a city to promote their company.
+There is a music company wants to throw a Promotional Music Festival in a city to promote the company.
 ## Questions
 we will find the answers through applying SQL queries